Bootstrap Node

 You can get Tezos node snapshots in the following place run by the Tezos Foundation

-Before bootstrapping your node, made sure to stop your node as shown below.
+Before bootstrapping your node, make sure to stop your node as shown below.

 tezbake stop